 NB: A corrected reprint doesn’t count as a new edition so it doesn’t have a new ISBN, and so bookshops can’t undertake to give you the very latest printing.
 Still, the original printing is long sold out, so one of the revised versions will be what is supplied by bookshops, Amazon, etc. In time, the best, seventh printing, will propagate through the distribution systems.
 You can tell which version you have in your hand by looking at the verso of the title page.

-There are additional support materials available:
+There following support materials are available:

 - The corrections page for the first printing.
 (This gives a fairly complete list of the major outright typos in the first printing.
 But note, the list does not catalogue all the little improvements in the second printing where the text has been improved.)